xFafouri/Minishell/README.md

 ### **2. Command Separators and Redirections**
 --------------------------------------------
-- Use `;` to separate multiple commands on the same line.
 - Implements redirection operators:
     - Output redirection: `>` and `>>`
     - Input redirection: `<`